GarethLarkan272/DemocraFund/README.md

 2. **Proposal submission** — Builders submit proposals: price, timeline, plan/docs (IPFS), broken into **milestones/stages** with a payment % per stage.
 3. **Citizen voting** — Members who opted into that department can view all proposals and vote for one.
 Note: All members may view all tenders and proposals but only opted in members may vote.
 One member, one vote.
 Voting window has a defined close time.
 4. **Shortlist** — Top 5 (or fewer, if fewer proposals) proposals by vote count are surfaced to Admin.
-5. **Government award** — Admin selects the winner from the shortlist (not necessarily #1 — this preserves legitimate government discretion while making an off-list, unvoted choice conspicuous and auditable).
+5. **Government award** — Admin selects the winner from the shortlist (not necessarily #1, this preserves legitimate government discretion while making an off-list, unvoted choice conspicuous and auditable).
-6. **Escrow creation** — On award, an escrow contract is deployed/instantiated for this specific project, funded with the agreed budget in **HumewoodCoin**.
+6. **Escrow creation** — On award, an escrow contract is deployed/instantiated for this specific project, funded with the agreed budget in **HumewoodZAR**.
 7. **Committee formation** — 1 admin representative + 3 members randomly selected from the department's opted-in pool are assigned as the milestone-approval committee, alongside the builder.
 This is the 5-signer multisig.
 8. **Milestone execution loop** (repeats per stage):
    - Builder marks a stage complete + uploads evidence (photos, invoices) to IPFS.